National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 ![Example Code Repository.](images/tools/fig-tools-130-code-repo.png){#fig-tools-130-code-repo fig-alt="Example Code Repository"}

-Code Repositories shown in @fig-tools-130-code-repo are available within the N3C enclave and should be used when you wish to share code across multiple Code Workbooks or projects, or need to develop a robust production pipeline.
+Code Repositories shown in @fig-tools-130-code-repo are available within the N3C Enclave and should be used when you wish to share code across multiple Code Workbooks or projects, or need to develop a robust production pipeline.
 Code Repositories _do not support_ data visualization, coding in R, or point-and-click templates.
 Additional [differences between Code Repositories and Code Workbooks](https://www.palantir.com/docs/foundry/code-workbook/code-repositories-comparison/) can be found in the Foundry Documentation.
 Palantir has also compiled several [tutorials on how to create, publish, and maintain Code Repositories](https://unite.nih.gov/workspace/documentation/product/foundry-training-portal/de_code-repo-environment_module1)  {{< fa lock title="Link requires an N3C Enclave account" >}}.